platformsh/legacy-cli/CONTRIBUTING.md

 [GitHub repository](https://github.com/platformsh/platformsh-cli).
 Issues and pull requests submitted via GitHub are very welcome.

+## Developing via Gitpod

+This project ships with a no-install, ready-to-develop environment using Gitpod.
+Start working on the 3.x branch [here](https://gitpod.io/#https://github.com/platformsh/platformsh-cli/tree/3.x).

+Or, the branch of your choice using the format: https://gitpod.io/#https://github.com/platformsh/platformsh-cli/tree/{branch}

 ## Developing locally

 If you clone this repository locally, you can build it with: